Prototype receiver also includes a MW tuner.

 a result of subcarriers beating with the quench frequency.
 Adjustment of

 the quench frequency will usually minimise the problem.
+Fortunately, SCA

-With this receiver, if adjusting VR2 doesn't
+With this receiver, if adjusting the regeneration

-note that raising the quench frequency too high will reduce receiver sensitivity.
+frequency too high will reduce receiver sensitivity.
+Decreasing the quench

-Decreasing the quench frequency will improve sensitivity but the subcarrier
+frequency will improve sensitivity, but the subcarrier beat will be more

-beat will be more evident.
-As SCA is now largely extinct, it is possible
+evident.
+As SCA is now largely extinct, it is possible these days to use

-these days to use a lower quench frequency around 35KHz.
+a lower quench frequency around 35kHz.

 Further decreasing quench frequency will